 We have entered into a financing agreement that obligates us to fund the Rangeview District's cost of participating in WISE.
-We anticipate investing \$1.0 million in 2023 and up to \$6.0 million in total for the fiscal years 2024 through 2025 to fund the Rangeview District's obligation to purchase water and fund development of infrastructure for WISE, its obligations related to SMWSA, and the construction of a connection to the WISE system.
+We anticipate investing up to \$6.0 million in total through fiscal years 2025 to fund the Rangeview District's obligation to purchase water and fund development of infrastructure for WISE, its obligations related to SMWSA, and the construction of a connection to the WISE system.
 In exchange for funding the Rangeview District's obligations in WISE, we have the sole right to use and reuse the Rangeview District's 9% share of the WISE water and infrastructure to provide water service to the Rangeview District's customers and to receive the revenue from such service.
 Our current WISE subscription entitles us to approximately 3.0 million gallons per day of transmission pipeline capacity and up to 900 acre-feet per year of water.